skoerfgen/ACMECert/README.md

 >
 > A Private Key used for the certificate (the needed CSR is generated automatically using the given key in this case) or an already existing CSR in one of the following formats:
 >
-> * A string having the format `file://path/to/file.pem`.
-The named file must contain a PEM encoded private key.
+> * a string containing a PEM formatted private key.
-> * A string containing a PEM formatted private key.
+> * a string beginning with `file://` containing the filename to read a PEM encoded private key from.
+>   or
-> * A string having the format `file://path/to/csr.pem`; the named file must contain a PEM encoded CSR
+> * a string beginning with `file://` containing the filename to read a PEM encoded CSR from.
-> * A string containing the content of a CSR, PEM encoded, may start with `-----BEGIN CERTIFICATE REQUEST-----`
+> * a string containing the content of a CSR, PEM encoded, may start with `-----BEGIN CERTIFICATE REQUEST-----`

 > **`domain_config`**
 >